Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Collective Excitation Spectrum

 To study the excitation spectrum, we exploit the innate circular symmetry of the Hamiltonian.
 To this end, we perform a local spin rotation about $\hat{z}$ by the azimuthal angle -$\phi$ to remove the $\phi$-dependence from the Hamiltonian.
 As a result, the order parameter $\Psi = (\psi_{+1}, \psi_0, \psi_{-1})^T$ is transformed to $e^{-i S_z\phi}{\Psi} =(e^{-i\phi}\psi_{+1}, \psi_0, e^{i\phi} \psi_{-1})^T$, and the transformed Hamiltonian takes form

 where {${H}_{\rm int} = c_0\rho/2+ c_1{\bf {F}}.{\bf S}/2$}.
 The Hamiltonian in Eq.~(\ref{transformed_h}) is circularly symmetric, and one can seek the simultaneous eigen functions of $H$ and $L_z$ with fixed angular momentum $l_z = 0, 1, \ldots$.
 For example, the solutions presented in Figs. \ref{phase}(a) and (b) can now be seen as corresponding to $l_z=1$ and $0$, respectively.
+The single-particle Hamiltonian in Eq. (\ref{single_pa}) is symmetric under the transformation defined by an operator $ {\cal R} = \exp(-i S_x \pi)K$, where $K$ is complex-conjugation operator.
+This implies that for any $l_z\ne 0$, there will be two degenerate solutions connected $\cal R$.
+For example, for $l_z = 1$, the degenerate counterpart with $l_z = -1$ corresponds to $(0,-1,-2)$ phase-winding numbers in the component wavefunctions.

 We use the Bogoliubov approach to study the excitation spectrum. { In which we consider the fluctuations to the ground state by writing the perturbed order parameter as

 where $\Psi_{\rm eq}(r)=(R_{+1}(r), R_{0}(r), R_{-1}(r))^{T}$ is the radial part of the order parameter with $R_{j}$ as the radial wavefunction corresponding to the $j^{\rm th}$ spin component, $\mu$ is the chemical potential, and $l_q = 0, \pm1, \pm2,\ldots$ is the magnetic quantum number associated with the angular momentum of the quasiparticle excitations.} The details of the Bogoliubov-de Gennes (BdG) analysis are given in the Appendix.